tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     is started, and the content of matching pages is printed on the terminal.

 :browse-ttx.py:
-    The script captures from `/dev/vbi0` and displays teletext pages in a small GUI using TkInter.
+    Example for the use of classes `Zvbi.Page`_ and `Zvbi.Export`_ for rendering teletext pages.
+The script captures teletext from a given device and renders selected teletext pages in a simple GUI using TkInter.

 :osc.py:
     Example for the use of class `Zvbi.RawDec`_.
-    The script captures raw VBI data from a device and displays the data as an animated gray-scale image.
-One selected line is plotted and the decoded teletext or VPS Data of that line is shown.
+    The script continuously captures raw VBI data and displays the data as an animated gray-scale image.
+Below this, the analog wave line of one selected video line is plotted (i.e. essentially simulating an oscilloscope).
+For the selected line, the resulting data from slicing is also shown if decoding is successful.
     (This script is loosely based on `test/osc.c` in the libzvbi package.)

 :dvb-mux.py: